FiniteStateInc/binary-scan-jenkins/DeveloperGuide.md

 ```

 3. Install the plugin `hpi` file in your Jenkins instance:
 >- Go to your Jenkins instance.
+Enter https://localhost:8082/jenkins in your browser
 >- Navigate to **Manage Jenkins** > **Manage Plugins** > **Advanced Settings**.
 >- In the **Deploy Plugin** section, click **Choose File**.
 >- Select the generated `hpi` file and click **Deploy**.